H4RNS/StatsBoardOverhaul/README.md

 ## GamePlay Stats:
 - TAG Saved Data: How Many Tags And How Many Times You Got Tagged.
 (LIFETIME)
 - TAG Session Data: How Many Tags And How Many Times You Got Tagged.
 (Resets Every Session)
-- FPS (Frames Per Second): This Is Shown On The Board!

 ## Colour:
-- Hex Colour Code Of Your Player.
-(R,G,B)
 - Default Colour Code Of Your Player.
 (0,0,0)

 ## Time Stats: